 Jesus Christ's Gospel is Merciful Truth

-I was raised a Christian.
+I was raised in a Christian household.
 From a young age, I was taught the basic staples of Christian doctrine by a loving family.
 I learned about Heaven and Hell.
 I learned about Adam and Eve, and the serpent, and Noah, and Moses, and David, and Jesus.
 Along with the other children I was raised with, I sang songs about Jesus, and learned all about how He became the Savior of the World.
 I knew it was an awesome thing that the world had a savior, and I comprehended the awesome price paid for that.

 However, once in a while, the common sense most children are blessed with at that age nagged at me.
 It was a deeper consideration than I was able to express, and therefore I never addressed it.
 It was too big and I was too small to understand what it meant.
 I loved Jesus, or what I knew about Him, the way a child does.
 But, I couldn't help but sense that for all His love and scope of reign, He undermined himself and his great gift for the world.

 I understood that Jesus came to save the whole world, and forgive His enemies, but I couldn't understand why He seemed to undo all his hard work.
 I didn't understand what the point was of God killing Jesus, his only Son, only to come up with a plan to ultimately keep it out of reach.
 It seemed that if Jesus wanted to purchase the whole world with his blood, he wouldn't need to depend my choices to save my soul.